 Specifically, we model this opinion formation framework as a cost minimization game with n agents, in which each agent belonging to a social group chooses an opinion whose distance from her private belief cannot exceed a certain threshold yielded by the boundaries of the group.

 In other words, while an agent is allowed to change her/his opinion, this opinion cannot lead this agent too far away from the cluster (social group) she/he feels to belong to.
-We model these constraints by imposing that the opinion $x_i$ chosen by each agent i must belong to $[0, 1] \cap [s_i - d_i^-, s_i + d_i^+]$ , where $s_i$ is the private belief of i, interval [0, 1] models the opinions space and $d_i^-, d_i^+$ are two given agent-specific thresholds.

-As a consequence of her choice and of the choices of all the others, each agent i experiences a cost which depends on n functions: an increasing function $g_i$ (private cost function), which measures the cost of agent i for disagreeing with her own belief, and n - 1 functions $f{i,j}$ for each $j \neq i$ (public cost functions), which measure the cost of the social pressure.
+As a consequence of her choice and of the choices of all the others, each agent i experiences a cost which depends on n functions: an increasing function $g_i$ (private influence function), which measures the cost of agent i for disagreeing with her own belief, and n-1 functions $f{i,j}$ for each $j \neq i$ (public influence functions), which measure the cost of the social pressure.
 In particular, $f{i,j}$ is increasing (resp., decreasing) when agent j is a friend (resp., an enemy) of agent i.
-The cost experienced by agent i is formally defined as where $x_j \in [0,1] \cap [s_j - d_j^-, s_j + d_j^+]$ is the opinion chosen by each agent j.

 We stress that, despite of the huge mathematical challenges met in dealing with non-binary enemy relationships (one of the novelty of our model), most of our results only require all these functions to be continuous.
 Hence, our work provides a significant advancement along the direction of designing new models for opinion formation which may yield a good compromise between simplicity (needed for an analytical study) and expressive power.